considerable/gitops-demo/Flux/README.md

 ### Ansible

-Update the `hosts` file with the IP address of your instance.
+Update the `hosts` file with the IP addresses of your controller and worker instances.

 ```sh
 ansible-playbook -i hosts setup-playbook.yml